Bwoooy/CostaRica-DataScience/README.md

 </ul>

-Wikipedia data is no longer available usign the link in the notebook.

-The new link is: https://es.wikipedia.org/wiki/Anexo:C%C3%B3digos_postales_de_Costa_Rica
+Wikipedia data is no longer available.The new link is: https://es.wikipedia.org/wiki/Anexo:C%C3%B3digos_postales_de_Costa_Rica

 If you are looking for a better rendering of the notebook, please go to the following link: